Lease Office Space in Austin

 The actual lease that you will sign is not an area where you want to go at it alone.
 You really need a dedicated resource to represent you.

 Analyzing the intricacies of commercial leases is far beyond the scope of this article.

 To summarize, though, there are 3 types of commercial lease:

 - Full-Service Lease: This all-inclusive deal is your smartest option.
 There are no hidden costs and you know precisely where you stand

 - Net Lease: The rent might be nominally lower with this type of lease, but you’ll be liable for different types of maintenance costs each month.
 It’s tough to budget accurately with this category of lease so buyer, beware

 - Modified Gross Lease: This is a mixture of the above lease styles.
 You’ll contribute toward costs, but as a fixed payment along with your rent making it easier to keep your eye on the sums.

 Keep in mind that the lease is designed to maximize the landlord’s profits.
-Make sure you engage the services of a commercial real estate agent who can scrutinize the lease on your behalf.
+Make sure you engage the services of a tenant rep who can scrutinize the lease on your behalf.